 Cookie lifetime / ITP

-Cookie lifetime is how long a cookie actually survives in the browser.
-Safari's Intelligent Tracking Prevention caps it at 7 days (sometimes 24 hours) for script-set cookies, silently shortening attribution windows.
+Cookie lifetime is how long a cookie actually survives in the browser: Safari's ITP caps script-set cookies at 7 days, sometimes 24 hours, whatever expiry you set.

-This is not a third-party-cookie story.
-ITP's caps hit first-party cookies written by script, which is how most analytics and ad tags store their visitor IDs.
-The signal impact is concrete: a Safari visitor who clicks an ad and returns to buy on day 9 looks like a brand-new visitor, so the conversion detaches from the click.
+This is not just a third-party-cookie story: the caps apply to first-party cookies written by script.
+A Safari visitor who clicks an ad and returns to buy on day 9 looks brand-new, so the conversion detaches from the click.
 Attribution windows on Safari traffic silently compress to a week, no consent banner involved.
-Server-set (HTTP response) cookies escape the seven-day cap, which is a large part of why server-side infrastructure became a measurement topic at all.
+Cookies set server-side (HTTP response headers) escape the seven-day cap, which is much of why server-side infrastructure became a measurement topic.

 | Browser | Cookie | Effective lifetime |